Hippopotamus: Attacks on humans

 The hippo is considered to be extremely aggressive and has frequently been reported charging and attacking boats.
-Small boats can easily be capsized by hippos and passengers can be injured or killed by the animals, or drown in the water.
+Hippos can easily capsize small boats and injure or kill passengers.
 In one 2014 case in Niger, a boat was capsized by a hippo and 13 people were killed.
 Hippos will often raid farm crops if the opportunity arises, and humans may come into conflict with them on these occasions.
 These encounters can be fatal to either humans or hippos.

+According to the Ptolemaic historian Manetho, the pharaoh Menes was carried off and then killed by a hippopotamus.

 In zoos

 Hippos have long been popular zoo animals.
 The first record of hippos taken into captivity for display is dated to 3500 BC in Hierakonpolis, Egypt.
 The first zoo hippo in modern history was Obaysch, who arrived at the London Zoo on 25 May 1850, where he attracted up to 10,000 visitors a day and inspired a popular song, the "Hippopotamus Polka".